EmileTrotignon/blog/printing_and_ocaml.md

 Here ocaml is only slightly worse because you need to repeat `print`, but it is still very much manageable, and it would be possible to write a small syntax extension that removes this annoyance.
-It could look like that, and it does not need to part of the stdlib.
+It could look like that, and it does not need to part of the stdlib:
 ```ocaml
 let arr = [|1; 2; 3|] in
 print_endline {%fmt|arr = %{arr : Array[Int]} |}
 ```

 One thing that OCaml would still be bad at is printing value with abstract types.
-In C++ you could do :
+In c++ you could do:

 ```c++
 template<class T>